Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: Introduction

 Denote by $B=[0,L]$ the barrier that is a line segment from $x=0$ to $x=L>0$ on the $x$-axis.
 A set $S=\{s_1,s_2,\ldots,s_n\}$ of $n$ mobile sensors is initially located on the $x$-axis.
 Each sensor $s_i\in S$ has a range $r_i>0$ and is located at the coordinate $x_i$ of the $x$-axis.
 We assume $x_1\leq x_2\leq \cdots\leq x_n$.
 If a sensor $s_i$ is at the position $x'$, then we say $s_i$ {\em covers} the interval $[x'-r_i,x'+r_i]$, called the {\em covering interval} of $s_i$.
 Our problem is to find a set of {\em destinations} on the $x$-axis, $\{y_1,y_2,\ldots,y_n\}$, for the sensors (i.e., for each $s_i\in S$, move $s_i$ from $x_i$ to $y_i$) such that each point on the barrier $B$ is covered by at least one sensor and the maximum moving distance of the sensors (i.e., $\max_{1\leq i\leq n}\{|x_i-y_i|\}$) is minimized.
 We call this problem the {\em barrier coverage on a line segment}, denoted by $\bcls$.
 We assume $2\cdot \sum_{i=1}^nr_i\geq L$ (otherwise, a barrier coverage for $B$ is not possible).

 The {\em decision version} of \bcls\ is defined as follows.
-Given a value $\lambda\geq 0$, determine whether there is a {\em feasible solution} in which the moving distance of each sensor is at most $\lambda$.
+Given a value $\lambda\geq 0$, determine whether there is a {\em feasible solution} in which each point of $B$ is covered by at least one sensor and the moving distance of each sensor is at most $\lambda$.
 The decision version characterizes a problem model in which the sensors have a limited energy and we want to know whether their energy is sufficient to move and form a barrier coverage.

 If the ranges of all sensors are the same (i.e., the $r_i$'s are all equal), then we call it the {\em uniform case} of \bcls.
 When the sensors have arbitrary ranges, we call it the {\em general case}.